 Notable transactions include representing:

-- Unilever in connection with numerous M&A transactions, including its acquisition of Seventh Generation, Inc., its acquisition of Murad, Inc.; its acquisition of Dermalogica, Inc.; its acquisition of Talenti Gelato & Sorbetto; the sale of its Slim‑Fast brand to Kainos Capital; the US$2.15 billion sale of its North America pasta sauces business under the Ragú and Bertolli brands to Mizkan Group; the US$580 million sale of its Wish‑Bone and Western dressings brands to Pinnacle Foods Inc.; the US$700 million sale of its global Skippy business to Hormel Foods; the US$267 million sale of its North American frozen meals business to ConAgra Foods, Inc.; the US$325 million sale of its Culver Specialty Brands division, which includes Mrs. Dash, Molly McButter, Sugar Twin, Bakers and Static Guard brands in the United States and Canada, to B&G Foods, Inc.; its US$3.7 billion acquisition of U.S.‑based Alberto‑Culver Company and the sale of its Alberto VO5 brand in the U.S. and Puerto Rico from the Alberto‑Culver portfolio and the Rave brand globally from the Unilever portfolio to private equity firm Brynwood Partners VI L.P.; and its US$411.5 million acquisition of the TIGI professional hair product business and its supporting advanced education academies from the owners of the Toni & Guy Salons;
+- Unilever in connection with numerous M&A transactions, including the US$143 billion unsolicited offer from Kraft Heinz to acquire Unilever; its acquisition of Seventh Generation, Inc.; its acquisition of Murad, Inc.; its acquisition of Dermalogica, Inc.; its acquisition of Talenti Gelato & Sorbetto; the sale of its Slim‑Fast brand to Kainos Capital; the US$2.15 billion sale of its North America pasta sauces business under the Ragú and Bertolli brands to Mizkan Group; the US$580 million sale of its Wish‑Bone and Western dressings brands to Pinnacle Foods Inc.; the US$700 million sale of its global Skippy business to Hormel Foods; the US$267 million sale of its North American frozen meals business to ConAgra Foods, Inc.; the US$325 million sale of its Culver Specialty Brands division, which includes Mrs. Dash, Molly McButter, Sugar Twin, Bakers and Static Guard brands in the United States and Canada, to B&G Foods, Inc.; its US$3.7 billion acquisition of U.S.‑based Alberto‑Culver Company and the sale of its Alberto VO5 brand in the U.S. and Puerto Rico from the Alberto‑Culver portfolio and the Rave brand globally from the Unilever portfolio to private equity firm Brynwood Partners VI L.P.; and its US$411.5 million acquisition of the TIGI professional hair product business and its supporting advanced education academies from the owners of the Toni & Guy Salons;

 - KION Group AG in connection with its US$2.1 billion acquisition of Dematic from funds managed by AEA Investors LP and Ontario Teachers’ Pension Plan, among others;